ssreyagade/React-Assessment-3/README.md

+Here is a short and clean README description you can use:

+---

+# 📚 Student Course Portal

+The **Student Course Portal** is a ReactJS application built using **Class Components only**.
+It allows users to view a list of available courses and navigate to detailed course pages using React Router.

+The application demonstrates core React concepts such as:

+* Components
+* State Management
+* Props
+* Routing

+Users can:

+* View all courses on the Home page
+* Click **View Details** to see course description and information
+* See **Course Not Found** for invalid IDs
+* Navigate using a structured routing system

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.